-To explain the flow of information between both applications using each a couplingmanager synchronizing arbitrary RemoteObjects over network, the analogy of a layer based software architecture can be used.
-The software layout of the coupling mechanism consists of a six layers each describing a specific task in the state handling process, see Fig. 3.
+The analogy of a layer-based software architecture can be used to explain the flow of information where both applications use a couplingmanager, each synchronizing arbitrary RemoteObjects over the network.
+The software layout of the coupling mechanism consists of six layers each, describing a specific task in the state handling process, see Fig. 3.
 The first and last layer represent the application layers of both participating programs.
 These programs were extended to communicate a generic object state update.